swiss-seismological-service/rt-hermes/README.md

 As a quick test setup, the configuration works as is, but is not secure.
 Please change the credentials, ports and connection strings in the .env file.

 #### 2.1.4 Create the Docker services
-You can now create the Docker services for the Prefect Server and the PostgreSQL database using the following commands:
+You can now create the Docker services for the Prefect Server and the PostgreSQL database using the following command:
 ```
-docker compose -f compose-prefect.yaml up -d
-docker compose --env-file .env -f compose-database.yaml up -d
+docker compose --env-file .env -f compose-prefect.yaml -f compose-database.yaml up -d
 ```
 You can now access the Prefect Server at [http://localhost:4200](http://localhost:4200) and the webservice at [http://localhost:8000/docs](http://localhost:8000/docs).

+**Note:** Using multiple `-f` flags ensures both services share the same Docker network for proper inter-service communication.

 ### 2.2 Install HERMES